 - The Tholoi (domes) of Agothonissi are on the island’s east side.
 These structures, which were food warehouses, date back to the 11th century.

 - Bird Watching – The European Network of Natura 2000 declared the area a Valuable Shelter of Rare Bird Species.
 It is a stopping point for many migratory birds coming up to Europe from Africa in the spring.
 The birds visit again in the fall when they return to Africa.

 - Hiking – Agothonissi has many hiking paths.
 Moreover, while walking, you can see sights such as the Byzantine buildings of the Tholoi, beautiful scenery, and pristine beaches.

-- Snorkeling and spearfishing – Since the waters off Agothonissi are crystal-clear, it is a perfect place for snorkeling and spearfishing.
+- Snorkeling and spearfishing – Since the waters off Agothonissi are crystal clear, it is perfect for snorkeling and spearfishing.